 Millions of children receive Social Security benefits each year.
 If your son’s father qualified for Social Security benefits before he passed away, your son is eligible for Social Security survivor benefits based on the father's record.
 The amount of your son’s benefits would be determined by his father’s history of earnings.

 For your son to get survivor benefits, he has to meet eligibility requirements.
-He must be 16 years or younger.
-He can continue getting benefits until he turns 18.
+He must be unmarried and 16 years or younger, and he can continue getting benefits until he turns 18.
 However, if he is still in high school, his benefits won’t stop until he graduates, or two months after his 19th birthday, whichever comes first.
-He also must be unmarried.

 If your unmarried son has a disability that occurred before he turned 22, he is eligible for survivor benefits into adulthood.
 He can get benefits as long as his medical condition meets the Social Security Administration’s adult definition of disability.
 This means his disability must be long-term or terminal and prevent him from working.